Saboor-Hamedi/dev-snippet/notes/GUIDE.md

 ## 4. Organization and Discovery

 ### Interactive Tagging and Mentions

 Dev Snippet supports a social-style tagging system that works anywhere in your text:

 - **Hashtags**: Use #work or #todo to categorize snippets.
 These are automatically extracted for search.
 - **Mentions**: Use @urgent or @review to highlight priority items.
 - **Visual Pills**: In the Live Preview, tags and mentions are automatically converted into sleek, non-distracting visual pills.

 ### Wiki-Style Quick Links

-Create a networked knowledge base by linking snippets together:
+Wiki-style links allow you to build a personal knowledge base by connecting snippets together using a simple syntax.

-- **Syntax**: Use [[Snippet Title]] to create an internal link.
+#### Usage and Syntax

+- **Create a Link**: Type `[[Snippet Title]]` anywhere in a Markdown file.
-- **Navigation**: Clicking an internal link in the Live Preview will instantly switch the editor to the referenced document.
+- **Navigation**: Click the rendered link in the Live Preview to jump immediately to that snippet.
-- **Intelligent Matching**: The link system is case-insensitive and handles document titles automatically.
+- **Auto-Formatting**: The system automatically resolves titles case-insensitively and maps them to the correct files.

+#### Ghost Links (Visual Validation)

+A "Ghost Link" is a reference to a snippet that has not yet been created.
+- **Appearance**: Ghost links are rendered with a **dashed border** and a muted gray color in the Live Preview.
+- **On-Demand Creation**: Clicking a ghost link will instantly generate a new draft with that title and open it in the editor.
+This allows for a "bottom-up" documentation workflow where you can link to concepts before they exist.
+- **Validation**: Once a snippet with the matching title is saved, the ghost link automatically converts into a solid, active link.

+#### Link Autocompletion

+To speed up your workflow, the editor includes intelligent autocompletion for wiki-links:
+- **Trigger**: Type `[[` to open the suggestion menu.
+- **Fuzzy Search**: Continue typing the name of an existing snippet to filter the list.
+- **Auto-Insert**: Select a snippet to insert its title and automatically close the brackets.

 ### Command Palette

 Press Ctrl + P from anywhere in the app to open the Command Palette.
 This is your central hub for:

-- Full-text search across titles.
-- Searching for specific tags.
-- Instant navigation between snippets.
+- **Deep Context Search**: Search across titles, tags, and the actual code content.
+- **Instant Navigation**: Quickly jump between snippets with fuzzy-like adaptive matching.
+- **Visual Feedback**: Real-time indicators show if a match was found in the title or deep within the content.

 ---

 ## 5. Interface Customization

 ### Splitting and Preview

 You can customize your workspace layout through the Settings Panel:

 - **Simple Mode**: A classic side-by-side or overlaid preview.
 - **Advanced Mode**: Professional-grade preview with custom backgrounds, borders, and viewport presets (Mobile, Tablet, Desktop).
 - **Compact List**: Toggle the sidebar into a high-density mode for managing hundreds of snippets at once.